-Alternative Investment Management Association Representing the global hedge fund industry
+Alternative Investment Management Association Representing alternative asset managers globally

-Access to the official text of the Level 1, Level 2 and any other official text of a related implementing directive, regulation, guidelines, regulatory technical standards or otherwise published by the Commission or by ESMA.
+Access to the official texts of the Level 1, Level 2 and any other official text of a related implementing directive, regulation, guidelines, regulatory technical standards or otherwise published by the Commission or by ESMA.
 Access to the relevant transposition/implementing laws and regulations adopted by key European fund jurisdictions is also included.

 Access to the various consultation papers and discussion papers published by the Commission, ESMA and Member State competent regulatory authorities, along with the corresponding responses submitted by AIMA.